-- · capital market observations of historical returns to equity; - studies attempting to estimate imputed expectations of the MRP; - surveys of opinions and assumptions of capital-market participants; and - qualitative considerations of factors that may cause the expected MRP to change over time and to vary from historically observed returns, in particular suggesting that the forward-looking MRP may be lower than suggested by historical measures.
+- · capital market observations of historical returns to equity; - studies attempting to estimate imputed expectations of the MRP; - · surveys of opinions and assumptions of capital-market participants; and - qualitative considerations of factors that may cause the expected MRP to change over time and to vary from historically observed returns, in particular suggesting that the forward-looking MRP may be lower than suggested by historical measures.

-The Australian Energy Regulator (AER) undertook a review of WACC parameters during the global financial crisis, publishing its final decision in May 2009.
-This included an extensive discussion of evidence for the MRP that caused the AER to raise the value for the MRP from 6.0 to 6.5 for reason of a consideration that a high level of stock-market volatility post GFC had resulted in an increase in investors' expected MRP.
-While the AER considered that an MRP of 6 percent was the best estimate of the MRP prior to the global financial crisis, it felt that conditions at that time were reflective of one of two scenarios:
+In a review of WACC parameters during the period of the global financial crisis, the Australian Energy Regulator (AER) raised the value of the MRP from 6.0 to 6.5 for reason of a consideration that the level of stock-market volatility had increased and resulted in an increase in investors' expected MRP.
+The AER contemplated two possible future scenarios for the MRP:

-- That the prevailing medium term MRP is above the long term MRP, but will return to the long term MRP over time, or - That there has been a structural break in the MRP and the forward looking long term MRP (and consequently also the prevailing) MRP is above the long term MRP that previously prevailed.
+- the prevailing medium term MRP is above the long term MRP, but will return to the long term MRP over time, or - there has been a structural break in the MRP and the forward looking longterm MRP (and consequently also the prevailing) MRP is above the long term MRP that previously prevailed.